 Biko and Jones were tortured at the headquarters of the Security Division housed in what was then known as the Sanlam building in Port Elizabeth.
-It was during this period that Biko sustained massive brain haemorrhage
+It was during this period that Biko sustained massive brain haemorrhage.

 On 11 September 1977, Biko was transported to Pretoria Central Prison - a 12hour journey, naked, without medical escort, in the back of a police Land Rover.
 Biko contribution extends well beyond black society died on the floor of an empty cell in Pretoria Central Prison on 12 September.
-It was in this way that South Africa was robbed of one of its foremost political thinkers.
+It was in this foremost political thinkers.

-Biko became officially the 46th victim of torture and death under the State Security Laws.
-His death helped highlight the brutality of South African security laws to the international community and the general plight of South Africans.
-It led directly to the decision by Western countries to support the United Nations Security Council vote to ban 4 November 1977).
+torture and death under the State Security Laws.
+His death helped highlight the brutality of South African security laws to these words: the international community and the general plight of South Africans.
+It led directly to the decision by Western countries to support the United Nations Security Council vote to ban arms sales to South Africa (Resolution 418 of and brotherhood.
+In time we shall be in a 4 November 1977).

-Although Biko is often regarded as the father of Black Consciousness, his political
+Although Biko is often regarded as the gift possible, a more human face." father of Black Consciousness, his political include the